 Anthony was appointed NHS England and NHS Improvement National Strategic Advisor of Ambulance Services in 2018.

-Chief Fire Officer Chris Lowther
+Chief Fire Officer Stewart Nicholson

 JESIP National Fire Strategic Lead